esva-project/validator/README.md

 Before making ESVA available to the community, the Privacy Policy should be completed with your HEIs info.
 Once this is done please make sure your updated privacy policy can be accessed at will by the users.
 To ensure this, the following steps need to be performed:
 1. Write your Privacy Policy.
 You can do this in two ways:
-   a.
-Upon cloning the repository, the file "ESVA_Privacy_Policy_template.pdf" should be available in the home folder of the repository.
+   - Upon cloning the repository, the file "ESVA_Privacy_Policy_template.pdf" should be available in the home folder of the repository.
 You can use it as a template for your own Privacy Policy.
-   b.
-You can write your own Privacy Policy according to the needs of your own HEI.
+   - You can write your own Privacy Policy according to the needs of your own HEI.
 2. Name your file "privacy-policy.pdf"
 3. Place it in the home folder of the repository (`/data/esva/validador`)